CASE STUDY

 There are also such terms as GATT Client and Server, that are often compared with central and peripheral roles, but these are dissimilar concepts.
 The difference is that client and server terms refer to how the data flow and storage are managed, while central and peripheral roles define the connectivity structure.

 The Client/Server relationship itself is pretty simple.
-Clients are devices accessing the data, Servers are the ones responsible for storing and providing access.
+Client devices access the data, while Servers are responsible for storing and providing access.

-If you’d like to learn more technical details about BLE, feel free to follow the link to our article fully dedicated to BLE devices:
+If you’d like to learn more technical details about Bluetooth technology and BLE intergrations, feel free to follow the link to our article fully dedicated to BLE devices:

 💼 Bluetooth, BLE & Fitness Industry Use Cases

-Most likely, if you’ve come here with the request to learn about BLE-based fitness device integration, you already know why Bluetooth Low Energy is something you chose out of all the other wireless networks.
+Most likely, if you’re exploring BLE-based fitness device integration for corporate fitness app development, you already understand the advantages of Bluetooth Low Energy over other wireless networks.
 However, there’s this network that always gets compared to BLE and is its ancestor — Bluetooth Classic or simply good old Bluetooth.

 So, to better highlight the features of the BLE, let’s briefly discuss the main differences between these 2 networks.
 After that, we’ll give you a couple of fascinating BLE use cases in the fitness industry.
 You might get some inspiration for your own business or figure out what’s something you would avoid.